How to choose your petty cash custodian

 What is a petty cash custodian?

+The petty cash custodian is the librarian of the petty cash box.
 Also known as a petty cash manager or keyholder, this person’s responsibilities range from petty cash disbursements approvals, logging the records and overseeing day-to-day management of the petty cash.

-This is because there’s a lot of hard and soft skills required to be a good custodian, including lots of maths calculations, decision-making, organisation and communication.
+This is because there’s a lot of hard and soft skills required to be a good custodian, including lots of calculations, decision-making, organisation and communication.
 Skills that are useful for anyone to develop and improve, no matter what direction they take in the future.

 The custodian takes ownership of the entire system of petty cash and will work with your finance team to reconcile spending at the end of the month, and determine when changes need to be made.